Leader2Leader: The Multiplication Factor

 Subscribe to The Multiplication Factor for more conversations with Christian leaders whose lives demonstrate God's power to multiply influence, impact, and fruitfulness through faithful leadership.

-Friday May 08, 2026
+May 8, 2026

 What does it mean to multiply fruit in leadership?